Arithmetic Chern-Simons theory with real places: Introduction

-where $A$ acts on the target by the conjugation.
+where $A$ acts on the target by conjugation.
 Fix a group cohomology class $c \in H^3(A, \Z/n\Z)$ where $A$ acts on $\Z/n\Z$ trivially.
-Define the \textbf{arithmetic classical Chern-Simons action (or invariant) without boundary} by a function
+Define the \textbf{arithmetic classical Chern-Simons action (or invariant) without boundary} by the function

-where $j^3_{\un}: H^3(\pi^{\un}, \Z/n\Z) \to H^3(X, \Z/n\Z)$ is the edge map induced from the Hochschild-Serre spectral sequence (see (\ref{jun}) for an alternative precise definition of $j^3_{\un}$).
+where $j^3_{un}: H^3(\pi^{un}, \Z/n\Z) \to H^3(X, \Z/n\Z)$ is the edge map induced from the Hochschild-Serre spectral sequence (see (\ref{jun}) for an alternative precise definition of $j^3_{un}$).
 Since $\rho^*(c)$ depends only on the class $[\rho]$, $CS_c$ is well-defined.

 A technical reason why $F$ is assumed to be totally imaginary in \cite{ACST1, ACST} is that the isomorphism (\ref{inviso}) does not hold anymore when $F$ has a real place.
-The natural idea for generalizing the arithmetic Chern-Simons theory to an arbitrary number field is to use cohomology with compact support, since there is a canonical isomorphism (see Proposition \ref{prop24})
+A natural idea for generalizing the arithmetic Chern-Simons theory to an arbitrary number field is to use cohomology with compact support, since there is a canonical isomorphism (see Proposition \ref{prop24})

+for any number field $F$ containing a primitive $n$-th roots of unity.
 Based on this isomorphism, we extend the arithmetic classical Chern-Simons action without boundary to an arbitrary number field.
-Since we assume that $F$ contains a primitive $n$-th root of unity, the actual new case compared to \cite{ACST} is that $F$ is totally real and $n=2$.
-But we will state propositions and theorems for arbitrary number field $F$ and natural number $n$ for efficiency of the presentation of proofs and examples.
+Since we assume that $F$ contains a primitive $n$-th roots of unity\footnote{If $n\geq3$ under this assumption, then $F$ is totally imaginary.}, the actual new case compared to \cite{ACST} is that $n=2$ and $F$ is a real number field.
+But we will state propositions and theorems for arbitrary number fields $F$ and natural numbers $n$ for efficiency of the presentation of proofs and examples.